selkeleth/qPack/README.md

     --show-samples option before previewing full output.
 Use --dry-run with new shows.
 Show creators sometimes change metadata THEY populate.
 - Template framework that is friendly for adding templates
-- Template framework allowx key->value replacement with value that can be retrieved via any CLI command, python, etc
+- Template framework allow key->value replacement with value that can be retrieved via any CLI command, python, etc

+Synchronization to seedboxes is done via rsync.
+Please use ssh-copy-id or a similar tool so that rsync can bypass an interactive login.

 Audiobookshelf "duplicate" file warning:
 Audiobookshelf, when presented with a second publication of the same title, faces a filename collision.
 It avoids this by adding the guid as a suffix to subsequent episodes with a title that matches one already in the directory.